avatar42/Watchlist/README.md

 # Watchlist
-An application for tracking the show you want to watch.
+An application for tracking the shows you want to watch.

 [Files list](files.md)